COSC3020/binary-search-Will-GreinerUWYO/README.md

 Use the template in `code.js`.
 The tests in `code.test.js` will be run automatically every time you push to Github; if they pass you are done.

 Sources: I used this website for the basics of how the algorithm works.
-It has code, but I didn't look at it. https://www.geeksforgeeks.org/binary-search/
+It has code, but I only used it for their mid logic. https://www.geeksforgeeks.org/binary-search/

 Asked the TA for help with the logic, the TA suggested using floor instead of -1 on my midpoint variable.